carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 - Color: theme tokens (`$ui-01`, `$field-01`, `$support-error`, …).
 No hex.
 In `all.css` tokens compile to `var(--cds-*)` strings, so Sass color functions (`mix()`, `lightness()`, `rgba($token, …)`) and unary minus (`-$token`) silently drop the rule or no-op.
 - Type: `type-style("…")`.
 - Motion: `$duration--*` with `motion(standard, productive)` and friends, never a literal `ms` or `cubic-bezier()`.
 Never `transition: all`: list the properties, and leave out `border-color`/`box-shadow`/`outline` when they double as the focus ring so the ring snaps instead of fading.
+- `will-change`: only `transform` or `opacity`, the two properties the hint can promote to a compositor layer.
+Not on an element that is idle most of the time, and not on one whose running animation already promotes it (skeletons).
+- No `!important`.
+When a vendored rule or an inline style leaves no other way, add a comment naming what it has to beat.
 - Focus rings: `@include focus-outline("outline")` / `("invalid")`, not a hand-written `outline`.
 - `z-index`: `z("floating")`, `z("dropdown")`, … for anything that floats over the page.
 A literal `1`/`-1` is fine for stacking inside the component's own box.
 - Breakpoints: `@include carbon--breakpoint(md)`, not a literal `min-width`.